lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 Which is okay.
 You can figure out what's gone wrong there.

-We can't add custom error messages, because we can't use (validation blocks)[https://www.terraform.io/docs/language/values/variables.html#custom-validation-rules], as those don't exist for resources, only variables.
+We can't add custom error messages, because we can't use [validation blocks](https://www.terraform.io/docs/language/values/variables.html#custom-validation-rules), as those don't exist for resources, only variables.